On Recoding Ordered Treatments as Binary Indicators: Implications for choice behavior

 \subsection{Implications of EMCO for marginal treatment effect analysis}

-The inconsistency of EMCO with single-index models makes marginal treatment effect (MTE) analysis \citep{heckman1999} more complex.
-While two factors represents a substantial dimension reduction relative to the $\bar{D}-1$ implied by LATE alone, modeling treatment effect heterogeneity in two dimensions is significantly more challenging than the single dimension considered in the MTE literature \citep[e.g.,][]{heckman2010JEL}.
+The inconsistency of EMCO with single-index models makes marginal treatment effect (MTE) analysis \citep{heckman1999,heckman2005} more complex.
+While two factors represent a substantial dimension reduction relative to the $\bar{D}$ implied by LATE alone, modeling treatment effect heterogeneity in two dimensions is significantly more challenging than the single dimension considered in the MTE literature \citep[e.g.,][]{heckman2010JEL} and in the ordered treatment cases studied in \cite{rose_shemtov2019does}.

 One simplifying assumption that would restore the validity of standard MTE tools is that potential outcomes are not affected by latent factors that govern selection along the intensive margin:

 However, this assumption precludes selection into treatment based on gains and levels along the intensive margin except through correlation between $U_i^{Ext}$ and $U_i^{Int}$.